bento-platform/gohan/README.md

 cp ./etc/example.env .env
 ```
  and make any necessary changes, such as the Elasticsearch `GOHAN_ES_USERNAME` and `GOHAN_ES_PASSWORD` when in production.
+ > note: a known current bug is that GOHAN_ES_USERNAME must remain it's default..

 <br >